Lab Members

 Research Assistant, University of Texas Southwestern Medical Center

 Ph.D.
-Candidate at Universidade Estadual de Campinas, São Paulo, Brazil
+Candidate at Universidade Estadual de Campinas, Brazil

 Associate Professor at Universidade Federal do Espírito Santo, Espírito Santo, Brazil